-(17) "Member," a person holding a savings account of an association and a person borrowing on the security of a mortgage or purchasing property upon which a mortgage lien is held by an association.
+(17) "Member," a person holding a savings account of a mutual association, a person owning one or more shares of permanent reserve fund stock of a permanent reserve fund stock association and a person borrowing on the security of a mortgage or purchasing property upon which a mortgage lien is held by a mutual association.
 A joint and survivorship relationship whether savers or borrowers constitute a single membership.